-Another capsule (1 this time — THC + saturated fat/cacao butter builds up — meaning these capsules are accumulative, so you’ll feel effects quicker with each subsequent capsule) loosened my thoughts and moved me consciously throughout my day as I delivered compost to the chickens, gathered eggs, walked a backroad with a friend, listened to birds chattering, watched white smoke pour from chimneys, felt the cold mountain air on my cheek, shoveled snow from our driveway, and made a beautiful meal to share with my family.
+I delivered compost to chickens, gathered eggs, walked a backroad with friends, listened to birds, watched white smoke pour from chimneys, felt bitter cold mountain air on my cheek, shoveled snow from our driveway, and made a beautiful meal for my family.

-These homemade capsules deliver a whole body experience that puts YOU in control of how much THC is delivered into your system.
-I like the subtle taste and smell of cacao butter and the ‘happy as a clam’ feel I get when I use them …. hence why I’m sharing my recipe with you; one I adapted from fresh toast.
+These homemade capsules deliver a whole body experience that puts YOU in control of how much THC is delivered to your system.
+I like being in control when using cannabis and why I am excited to have this option available to share with you; one that is adapted from Fresh Toast.

 Cannabis Cacao Butter